lsoumille/Firefox-Security-Toolkit/README.md

 # Compatibility #
 The project supports Linux/Unix and OS X environments.

-On OS X, you must download wget using brew for example
+On OS X, you must download wget using brew for example.

     brew install wget

 # Usage #